 After helping my sons Alex and Sammy reach recovery from two different mental disorders that hit them in their teens (schizophrenia and depression/social anxiety) and also treating my own lifelong depression, I spent a decade looking into what is known about preventing mental illness in babies and young children for my book, A Lethal Inheritance, A Mother Uncovers the Science Behind Three Generations of Mental Illness.
 Here’s the best advice I got from leading psychological researchers around the world for safeguarding your child’s mental health, and if symptoms of psychological distress are already present in a child, to stop them from getting worse.
-In recognition of National Children's Mental Health Awareness Week, May 6-13, 2012—take 10 minutes now to review these ten steps and you'll be making a solid investment in your child's future and your own peace of mind.
+In recognition of National Children's Mental Health Awareness Week —take 10 minutes now to review these ten steps and you'll be making a solid investment in your child's future and your own peace of mind.

 1. Chart a “tree” of your family mental health history.
 Include both sides of your own and your spouse’s families, going back three generations.
 Include all known or suspected mental disorders and addictions.
 If relatives baulk at your digging into the family’s possibly murky past, point out that it’s for the good of your children, and grandchildren.
 Use the US Surgeon General’s online form for recording and storing your family’s mental (and medical) history and make it a shared ongoing family project to maintain.
 Take a print out with you to any mental health evaluation and insist that it be a part of your own or the child’s diagnostic process.